-The goal when using a valuation method is to determine the price at which under current market conditions on the valuation reference date an orderly business transaction could take place between two independent market participants in the course of which the asset would be sold or the liability transferred.
+The goal when using a valuation method is to determine the price at which under current market conditions on the valuation reference date an orderly business transaction could take place between two independent market participants when the asset would be sold or the liability transferred.

 The following three valuation methods are in compliance with Art.
 10 Par.
-7 of the Law:
+7 of the LAW: